2026 Entry Rules, Regulations and Eligibility Requirements

 Screening and Yorkton Film Festival Bursary.

 Nominees who are attending the festival are given priority for screenings.
-To help cover costs, filmmakers can apply for a bursary to cover registration to the festival.
-Note, this is will be at the discretion of the festival.
+To help cover costs, filmmakers may apply for limited bursaries to cover registration to the festival.
+Note, this will be at the discretion of the festival.
 We also happily provide letters of reference to help with travel grant applications.

 Adjudication